 Whichever pricing model you run with, make sure that you ensure profitability by accounting all costs associated with covering the wedding, post-production, any deliverables (photo albums, etc.), and the cost of running your business.

 Check out this complete guide on how to calculate the pricing for your photography services.

 Make Sure You Have a Wedding Photography Contract

 Verbal agreements about the services you'll provide aren't always enough; by having a wedding photography contract in place with your clients, you can ensure that you both get what you want from the big day.
 Formally drafted contracts can include as many details as you'd like, such as:

 - How and when you'll provide digital and print copies

 More importantly, a contract protects you from disputes later down the line.
-If you only have an informal agreement in place, and your clients want something different to what you've offered, you might end up providing more services for far less than your market rate.
+If you only have an informal agreement in place and your clients want something different from what you've offered, you might end up providing more services for far less than your market rate.
 In a worst-case scenario, a dispute could harm your professional reputation.

 Conclusion: Wedding Photography Prices - Know Your Worth

 Wedding photography can be a great way to add to your portfolio, but you should always make sure that you're charging a rate for your work that reflects the amount of effort you put into the process.
 Check out local rates of competitors, consider what sort of pricing model you want to offer, and then start advertising for business.
 You'll ensure that you get paid fairly for what you do, all while giving your clients fond memories of the best day of their lives.